-Finance costs amounted to £1,954k (2014: £nil).
+Finance costs amounted to £14,368k (2015: £1,954k).
 Funding was required to acquire the transmission system (Transmission owner asset) from GYMOWL and the acquisition of the Transmission owner asset took place on 17 February 2015.

-The vast majority of the finance costs relates to the interest cost of servicing senior debt holders £1,153k (2014: £nil) and holders of subordinated debt £480k (2014: £nil).
+The vast majority of the finance costs relates to the interest cost of servicing senior debt holders £9,767k (2015: £1,153k) and holders of subordinated debt £4,568k (2015: £480k).
 Interest expense and other financial costs arise from the cost of debt used to finance the acquisition of the Transmission owner asset.